ductm208/hybris-on-tvbox/README.md

   ### 5. Install terminal to access via SSH
   - Install Putty if you are on Windows.
   ### 6. Make sure you can access through SSH
-  You have to know the ip to access SSH tunnel.
+  You have to know the ip to access SSH tunnel, there are few ways to achieve that:
   - In some devices, they will show the ip-temperature-time intervally.
 Since my client is 192.168.1.21 I know 220 abbreviates for tv box 192.168.1.220<br/>
     ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/060b4b68-9828-49d9-9306-a6690dd74a64)
-  - You can plug HDMI to any screen to get the ip - make sure this port plugged before tv box is powered.
+  - Or you can plug HDMI to any screen to get the ip - make sure this port plugged before tv box is powered.
-  - Go to router to check allocated ips.
+  - Or epon router admin page to check allocated ips.
 Some router is showing as tvbox in hostname.
 (Image below from Google)<br/>
     ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/fd843e8c-ff23-46c7-99a2-703e4d763ca1)